 It is alright to occasionally skip a dusting (once every 3-4 feedings) so your bearded dragon’s system doesn’t become overloaded with calcium.

 Dust on salad once per week for juveniles and every other week for adults.
 Bee pollen is an exception; this can be used twice as often.
 You may have to stir it around, since some dragons are sensitive to the taste of the powder and need convincing.
 I like keeping my bearded dragon vitamins in a salt shaker for easy application.

-For omnivores, we recommended using Arcadia Earthpro-A as your main multivitamin, as it contains a variety of carotenoids to help your beardie’s body manufacture the vitamin A that it needs, as needed.
-The supplement also contains a good variety of other vitamins and minerals, including bee pollen.
+For omnivores, we recommended using Arcadia Earthpro-A or Herptivite as your main multivitamin, as these contain a variety of carotenoids to help your beardie’s body manufacture the vitamin A that it needs, as needed.
+These supplements also contain a good variety of other vitamins, minerals, and nutrients.

 There is a common misconception about bearded dragons that they shouldn’t have water bowls because they don’t readily drink water from bowls/can’t see standing water.
 But just because you don’t often see your reptile drinking doesn’t mean that they don’t need a water bowl.
 After all, you don’t always see them poo or eat their salad, but you see the evidence afterward.
 Part of good reptile husbandry is making sure that your pet has free access to clean drinking water.

 Use a shallow water dish large enough for your bearded dragon to soak its whole body if it so desires.
 We’re big fans of the Zoo Med Reptile Ramp Bowl over at ReptiFiles HQ because it’s large enough for soaking and the ramp enables easy access.